 Ask your state senator to support SB 60 and your state representative to support HB 350.
 You just go here and type in your address and you will be able to see who your lawmakers are and how to get in touch with them.
 They will be in their home offices until Jan.
 29 when they return to Springfield for session.
 Please go see them while they are home and use the three talking points above in your conversations.

 Also, if you haven’t yet, take a moment to sign the petition.
-So far, more than 18,000 of your fellow IEA members have done so.
+So far, tens of thousands of your fellow IEA members have done so.